 BIG ROCK FALLS

 Part of the Vaca Plateau in the Mountain Pine Ridge Reserve, Big Rock Falls is an impressive 60-foot waterfall boasting two large, deep emerald pools filled with spring water perfect for swimming or, for the more adventurous, cliff jumping.
-The water from the peaks of the Maya Mountains rusher over giant granite rock outcroppings and down the waterfall.
-The footpath to the falls is a 15-minute hike and involves some difficult climbing down hand hewn stairs to the valley below.
+The water from the peaks of the Maya Mountains rushes over giant granite rock outcroppings and down the waterfall.
+The footpath to the falls is a 15-minute hike and involves some moderately challenging climbing down hand hewn stairs to the valley below.
 Once to the water, you must walk over the large slabs of not-so-flat and sometimes slippery granite to reach the falls.
 This site is amazing, but only for those who are in moderate physical condition.
 This site can be substituted with Rio On Pools.

-Drive Time From Table Rock: 45 minutes
+Drive Time from Table Rock: 45 minutes on unpaved roads

 Adventure Level: Moderate to Strenuous.
 The drive is 13 miles on unpaved roads and the hike down to the falls can leave even the fittest traveler’s legs a bit sore the next day.

 What to Wear & Bring: Bathing suit under shorts and shirt, and water shoes.
 Remember your towel and a change of clothes.
 You may also want to bring along extra water, sunscreen, and insect repellent for the hike.